dsolstad/walkthrough-try2hack.nl/level12.md

 #### Level 12

-Contact me and I can give you a hint or two.
+I will add this later, but contact me and I can give you a hint or two.